 This means the ability to independently access, experience, and participate in the world ― whether as a dedicated student, an active private citizen, or an engaged member of society ― requires continuous access to these forms of information.
 However, access to these materials for the visually-impaired is often severely limited.
-In order to reduce these limitations, active advocacy and engagement with organizations, and offering consulting and media development is necessary, and can help reduce these limitations.
+In order to reduce these limitations, active advocacy and engagement with organizations that produce these materials, and services ensuring provision of accessible media, consulting and research is necessary.

 Handid Media Systems works toward fulfillment of a vision of the world where all individuals ― regardless how they consume media ― have equal access to the content they require in order to be active, engaged and independent members of society.

-Handid Media Systems aims to provide accurate and timely delivery of media (including braille transcriptions, tactile graphics, large print, and online resources) in soft or hard-copy, proofreading, and consulting on creation, preparation and production of media for visually-impaired readers, with a focus on provision of materials and services for public-facing organizations and institutions.
+Handid Media Systems aims to provide accurate and timely delivery of media (including braille transcriptions, tactile graphics, large print, and online resources) in soft or hard-copy, proofreading, consulting and research facilitating creation, preparation and production of media for visually-impaired readers, with a focus on public-facing organizations and institutions.

 Handid Media Systems is a non-profit organization.
 Funding of the organization is accomplished largely through contracts, donations and grants.
 Handid focuses its efforts toward the provision of materials and services for public-facing organizations and institutions.

 Don Winiecki, Principal at Handid, holds Library of Congress Certification in braille transcription (UEB, including UEB for technical content).
 Don is also a member of the National Federation of the Blind (NFB) and the National Association of Blind Students (NABS), the Treasure Valley chapter of NFB-Idaho, and National Braille Association (NBA).
 He is a member of the Tactile Graphics Skills committee of the National Braille Association.

 With the idea that participation in the everyday world and pursuit of literature, art, and science requires ready access to written and graphic material, Don was motivated to learn braille transcription as a way to support others in their day-to-day, avocational and intellectual pursuits, regardless how they read.

 Products and Services